fsoegiono/zipurl-server/README.md

 - CI/CD pipeline using GitHub Actions
 - Deployed on AWS App Runner

-## Live Web Application

-Zipurl server is available online.
-You can find it here: https://h5mpnxcp5x.us-west-2.awsapprunner.com.

 ## Prerequisites

 Ensure you have the following installed: